Technology

 Matrix Calculation

-To use the matrix operation first user have to return to home screen.
-And enter the matrix submenu to use a matrix command.
-Matrix name will be displayed above the matrix.
-Matrices name cannot be added manually in the calculator.
+To use the matrix operation, first, the user has to return to the home center and enter the matrix submenu to use a matrix command.
+The matrix name will be displayed above the matrix.
+Matrices names cannot be added manually in the calculator.

 Example: